Motorsport Games

-Motorsport Games Inc. is an American video game developer, publisher and esports event organizer based in Miami, Florida.
-Motorsport Games is owned by Motorsport Network.
+Motorsport Games Inc. is an American video game developer, publisher and esports event organizer based in Miramar, Florida.

 History

 Motorsport Games was founded in 2018 and on August 14 the studio acquired 53.5% equity interest in 704Games, at the time the current rights holder to the NASCAR video game series.
 As a result, Motorsport Games became the official developer and publisher of the NASCAR video game racing franchise.
 In the same month, Motorsport Games collaborated with Automobile Club de l'Ouest (ACO) to launch the Le Mans esports series competition.

 In September 2019, Motorsport Games released the NASCAR Heat 4 game.
 In May 2020, 704Games replaced Monster Games as developer for NASCAR Heat 5, which was released two months later on July 10.

 In 2021 the company acquired Studio 397 and its rFactor 2 sim racing platform. rFactor2 was appointed as the official sim racing platform of the all-electric FIA Formula E championship in 2022.

 In August 2021 former President of EA Sports and former CEO of Liverpool Football Club Peter Moore had joined the board of Motorsport Games.